nualagr/readnreviewed/README.md

 The site is geared towards avid readers.
-Membership of the site provides users with the ability to contribute to the site by writing reviews, which can subsequently be edited or deleted, up-voting other members’ reviews, as well as providing users with a range of helpful tools including the ability to save books to a Wish List and providing them with links to online stores where their desired book can be purchased.
+Membership of the site provides users with the ability to contribute to the site by writing reviews, which can subsequently be edited or deleted, up-voting other members’ reviews, as well as providing users with a range of helpful tools including the ability to save books to a Wish List and providing them with links to an online store where their desired book can be purchased.

 This project is the third of four Milestone Projects that make up the Full Stack Web Development Program at The Code Institute, the main requirements of which were to make a full-stack site that allows users to manage a common dataset about a particular domain using [HTML5](http://en.wikipedia.org/wiki/HTML5),